anchpop/wise_mans_haskell/book.md

 What gives?
 It's saying `"abc"`, but we typed `['a', 'b', 'c']`!
 Well that's because in Haskell, a `String` is just a List of `Char`s.
 So when you type `"abc"`, Haskell treats it as of you typed `['a', 'b', 'c']`.
 And when you ask GHCi to display a List of `Char`s, it shows it as `"abc"` instead of `['a', 'b', 'c']` because `"abc"` is easier to read and write.

-!newthought(Now, I'm) going to show you a very important GHCi command.
+!newthought(Now, you're) going to see a very important GHCi command.
 It's called `:type`, or `:t` for short.
-You see, almost everything in Haskell has a type.
+Almost everything in Haskell has a type, and `:t` tells you what that type is.
 Let's try on some of our constants:

 ```haskell
 Prelude> a = 'a'